 Outdated units merge into a family home in Manhattan

 Megan and Zack thought a one-bedroom apartment would be sufficient space for them—and maybe a child down the line—when they purchased their home in a 1928 co-op building in Carnegie Hill, Manhattan.
 A year of living in the space, however, changed their perspective.
 The good news?
 Luck was on their side, as a one-bedroom next door became available.
-They set out to combine the two apartments and posted their project on Sweeten.
-With their general contractor by their side, they reimagined a home fit for them and (spoiler alert!) their little one.
+They set out to combine the two apartments and posted their project on Sweeten, a free service matching renovators with vetted general contractors.
+With their contractor by their side, they reimagined a home fit for them and (spoiler alert!) their little one.

 When Zack and I came across a one-bedroom in a prewar co-op building in the Carnegie Hill neighborhood of Manhattan, I convinced him we could “Marie Kondo” our lives and one day raise a child in the minimalist 600 square feet.
 As we went through the process of buying the apartment, sharing our entire financial histories, tax returns, and hopes and dreams for the future with each other (and the bank and co-op board), we began to affectionately call each other tenants-in-common.